Why I'm revisiting software fundamentals and my learning plan

 What about a Master's degree?

 At one point, I considered pursuing a master’s degree.
 People sometimes ask me, “Why not just go for a master’s?”
-The more I thought about it and researched, the more I realized that mastering the fundamentals instead would be a better investment for me in the long run, especially since my goal is to work in industry in a non-research-related role as a software engineer.
+The more I thought about it and researched, the more I realized that doing another bachelor's degree instead would be a better investment for me in the long run, especially since my goal is to work in industry in a non-research-related role as a software engineer.

-Some might argue that you need strong foundations to complete one in the first place, and that's probably true.
+Many might argue that you need strong foundations to complete a master's, and that's probably true.
 If you are strong in your fundamentals and want to pursue a master's in a topic of interest, then by all means go ahead.
 I'm not against a master's, it's just not the right fit for my situation.

 I think of getting a master's like adding branches to a tree of CS/Software knowledge.
 And I think of getting a bachelor's as strengthening the trunk of said tree.
 I already have a bachelor's, but going through another one will make my knowledge tree trunk even stronger, which is more important to me right now because I believe a stronger/bigger trunk may allow for a taller tree with more branches in the future.

-Sure, some master's programs teach the fundamentals as well, such as knowledge-based Master's.
-But from the curriculum's I've seen, grad level courses tend to be more advanced and therefore assume prerequisite knowledge.
-There's also the money aspect.
+Sure, some master's programs teach the fundamentals as well.
+These are known as knowledge-based Master's programs.
+For example, Georgia Tech's Online Master's in Computer Science.
+It's a fine curriculum.
+But there's a heavy price tag.
 I could find the same or similar grad course topic online for free and of high quality.
 If not, then I can find a high quality book on the topic.
 Money saved.

 What about a job?